webrogue-runtime/webrogue-runtime.github.io/benefits/bakeable.md

 ---
 layout: page
-title: Webrogue's bakeability
+title: webrogue's bakeability
 ---

-As mentioned in explanation of Webrogue's [portability](./portable), apps and modifications are distributed as __Webrogue mods__, which contains WebAssembly code.
+As mentioned in explanation of webrogue's [portability](./portable), apps and modifications are distributed as __webrogue mods__, which contains WebAssembly code.
 But in fact it is not always so.

-App as well as modifications can be "baked" into Webrogue.
+App as well as modifications can be "baked" into webrogue.
 Baking is originally used during debug process, but distribution of baked apps is an option.
 Webrogue offers two baking methods: